DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Behind Saki's bench was crouching and unmoving young man.
 He was fighting against different from Kai training doll, but got seriously kicked to his sides and no longer could get up.

 "Well, leaving aside Ashlan.
-Even instructors are saying that if Kai would be born at time of Great War, maybe you'd leave mark on history instead of Sid"
+Even instructors are saying that if Kai would be born at time of Great War, maybe you'd leave mark on history instead of Sid."

 "I don't really qualify to be a hero.
-It is just I don't want to slack off when it comes to training" - Kai looked at robotic dragon, and replied in his normal tone.
+It is just I don't want to slack off when it comes to training." - Kai looked at robotic dragon, and replied in his normal tone.

 Hundred years ago.